ibm-messaging/mq-mft/mft-rest-python-samples/create_resource_monitor/README.md

-# **MFT Monitor Resource Creator Script**
+# **MFT Resource Monitor Creator Script**

 This Python script simplifies the creation of IBM MQ Managed File Transfer (MFT) monitor resources via the MFT REST API.
-It allows you to define the monitored resource, configure polling and trigger conditions, and set up a complete transfer workflow.
+It allows you to define the resource monitors, configure polling and trigger conditions, and set up a complete transfer workflow.

 This script uses a create_resource_monitor.json file to store configuration parameters required for creating a monitor resource.
 The json file allows users to easily edit and customize the parameters without modifying the script.